BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 				|-> Read/Delete of: users
 					- EXCLUDE admin users so they cannot delete each other
 				|-> CRUD of : daily motivationals to be posted for users at Homepage (+ notices later on(eg.:server maintenance))
-					- DialogComp for motivationals/notices(?)
-					- ensure its sent to every user for display, can be closed by pressing a button on the side(within the element)
 					- Timers for automatic deletion(?)
 		- GUARDS: ensure AuthGuard and AdminGuard work together( no infinite loops, call-in order(first auth, then admin) etc. )
+		- Hungarian language support ( finish making the files )
+		- Ordering based on importance of list and list-item ( done with pipe, when backend finally works check if it works )
+		- ensure toggle completion can be clicked again, resetting the state of the task
+		- switch warning message method for deleting tasklist( check if confirmdeldialog works properly )
+	SOLVED:
 		- set up registration&login => ensure data related to user(tasklists+tasks) bind properly
-	SOLVED:
 		- {Task-List+Task-Item adding/editing} Wrap the forms
 			=> Appearance = when adding/editing is pressed, a pop-up should appear for the form // OR make the Css really good/'transparent'
 			- Wrap the Task-item adding form and bind it to appear at the click of a button